Gérard Adde's work at the time of an endless flow of words and images.

-Our numerical "multimedia" era provides more and more things to see (at an incredible speed).
+Our digital "multimedia" era provides more and more things to see (with an incredible speed).
 As a consequence, it accentuates the gap between the readable and the visible.
 The language seems more and more abstract.
 The daily use of a smartphone, for example, reduces to a click the intervention of the human hand.
 We can " emoticon ", " like ", buy, consume...
 With a single motion, we can express what before, needed to press a couple of keys, not to talk about ink on paper.
 Nowadays, the mobile is, first of all, a very personal mirror which can be taken as the reflexion of our intimacy, our network, our identity.
 The XXI century Narcissus drowns himself in numeric self portraits, selfies, and he depends on the reaction of a community of friends more or less real or true.
 The planetary flow of information, whether it be in the collective or in the intimate sphere, gives the illusion of an endless and generous present (but the distance between them both is so reduced that it merges to erase their own borders).
 Nevertheless, the " horizons of expectations " offered by the neoliberal globalization lack some kind of perspective.
 As a result, we, human beings, are still longing for the indispensable keys of knowledge and experience given by life.
 In this landscape, words are more than a source of information; they are links, they renew what is stretched, they tighten a relationship, they imply attention and presence.
 They fill in the gap caused by a loss, a disappearance, by a silence.

 As for the pictograms, it belongs to the art of secret, it gives an unintelligible message, it hides its meaning and protects it like a treasure.
 It does not surrender straight away, it broaches the speculation, the thought; but it willingly unveils to he who seeks its meaning.